UPDATE 1-Brazil police search headquarters of Eletrobras unit in graft probe

 (Adds company comments, share performance)

-SAO PAULO, June 8 Brazilian federal police searched the headquarters of a unit of state-controlled power utility Centrais Elétricas Brasileiras SA on Thursday as part of a corruption investigation.
+SAO PAULO, June 8 (Reuters) - Brazilian federal police searched the headquarters of a unit of state-controlled power utility Centrais Elétricas Brasileiras SA on Thursday as part of a corruption investigation.

 According to a statement, the operation was driven by suspicions of graft and money-laundering in dealings involving an unspecified hydropower dam held by the Furnas Centrais Elétricas SA unit and former lower house Speaker Eduardo Cunha, who is currently under arrest.